pluralsight/guides/in-review/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 This will keep `billList` synced with our Firebase real-time database on the `/bills` node.

-To add new bills to that list we just need to use angularfire's `push()` method:
+To add new bills to that list, we just need to use angularfire's `push()` method:

 ```javascript
 createBill(name, amount, dueDate) {